typeworld/typeworld/documentation.md

 **Free:**

-* Downloading and using the app
+* Using the app
 * Opening a Type.World user account and backing up subscriptions into the account
-* Receive invitations to share subscriptions by email
+* Receiving invitations to share subscriptions by email

 **Paid:**

-* Synchronizing a Type.World user account between several Type.World apps on several computers
+* Synchronizing a Type.World user account between several Type.World apps on several personal computers
 * Inviting other users to share font subscriptions
-* Receive invitations to share subscriptions instantly by the app itself
+* Receiving invitations to share subscriptions instantly (notification in the app, as opposed to by email)

 End users will be charged 1€/month (billed yearly).